bjornicus/orbitalboardgame/README.md

 If an infestor's target planet is already infested at the beginning of the infestor movement phase (i.e. before any infestors have moved this round), it targets the home planet.

-##Winning
+##Winning or Losing
+To win the game, you must construct enough orbital colonies to meet the expansion needs of your population.
+Once constructed, colony provisions from the home planet must be delivered to a colony to make it ready to be inhabited.
+The number of colonies you must construct depends on the difficulty you have chosen.
+The difficulty level also imposes constraints on how many planets you can allow to become infested.
+Play continues until the draw pile is exhausted and all remaining action cards are used, or until one of the wining or losing condition is met.

+###Winning
+The game is won as soon as the players construct the requisite number of habitats:

 Easy: Successfully construct and provision one orbital habitat.

 Normal: Successfully construct and provision two orbital habitat.
 Do not lose more than two planets to infestation.

 Hard: Successfully construct and provision three orbital habitat.
 Do not lose more than one planet to infestation.

-##Losing
+###Losing
-The home planet becomes infested or the players are unable to construct the necesarry number of habitats
+If the home planet becomes infested or more than the allowable number of other planets become infested, the game is lost.
+If the players are unable to construct the necesarry number of habitats before running out of action cards to spend the game is also lost.

 ##Creative Commons Artwork Credits from the Noun Project
 * Rocket by Gem.icons (used in card backs, logo, ship cards)